english

 • consular posts headed by honorary consular officers.

-Powers and competences of the honorary consul are established by the Statute of the Honorary Consular Officer of the Czech Republic and specified in further detail in the Instructions relating to the Exercise of Consular Functions, supplied to each honorary consul when he takes up his functions.
+The powers and responsibilities of Honorary Consuls are set out in the Statute of the Honorary Consular Officer of the Czech Republic and further detailed in the Instructions relating to the Exercise of Consular Functions.

 Attachments